-26% Somewhat Left

 In “Facing threats from GOP election doubters, would Utah’s L.G. endorse Trump?”, selection bias surfaces through the article’s emphasis on negative aspects of Republican discourse.
 The article does not explore positive initiatives led by Utah’s GOP, nor does it present contrasting viewpoints.
 Still, it remains rooted in verifiable quotes.

-By comparison, the article about Senator Mike Lee shows stronger balance.
+By comparison, the article about Senator Mike Lee shows a stronger balance.
 Reporter Bryan Schott includes quotes from officials across the political spectrum and references documentation available for public review.
 A notable example of left-leaning bias comes from a source quote:

 “Former Utah County Clerk Josh Daniels, who now leads the nonprofit group Trust Utah Elections, says claims that noncitizens are flocking to America to cast a ballot are nothing more than cynical fearmongering.”